persuaded9041/poke-solus-rgb/README.md

 [Assembling the source code](#building-the-roms) will yield three ROMs:

-- Solus Red (`pokered.gbc`)
+- Solus Red (`pokesolusred.gbc`)
-- Solus Green (`pokegreen.gbc`)
+- Solus Green (`pokesolusgreen.gbc`)
-- Solus Blue (`pokeblue.gbc`)
+- Solus Blue (`pokesolusblue.gbc`)

-_A note about hardware palettes_: Solus Green is inspired by the original Japanese release of Green Version.
+_A note about hardware palettes_:
+Solus Green is inspired by the original Japanese release of Green Version.
 If played on Game Boy Color, you will see the GBC's mostly-green palette which was specifically intended for the Japanese release of Pokémon Green Version.
 (The same goes for Red and Blue: you will see their mostly-red or mostly-blue Game Boy Color palettes.)
 If played on Super Game Boy, the palette used for title screen, SGB border, and Game Corner slots will all be version-specific corresponding to Red, Green, or Blue versions.

 ## Description